-Samsara's route tracking feature provides a reliable system that enables your fleet to complete deliveries and services.
+Samsara's route tracking provides a reliable system that enables your fleet to complete deliveries and services.
 With route tracking, you can plan routes and monitor them in real-time as a driver or vehicle executes those route plans.
 Then, to tune your route, you can use Samsara reports to determine the route’s performance and efficiency.

-Routes assigned to the same driver or the same vehicle will track sequentially.
+Routes assigned to the same driver or the same vehicle track sequentially.
 The route with the earliest scheduled start time will track first.
 The next route will start tracking when the first route is completed.

 Scheduled: Timeframe set for route